What is error 502 bad gateway and how to solve it?

 Method 1: Reload the page

 Still nothing?
-So try using a different browser .
-If you can access normally, it is best to uninstall the failed browser and reinstall it again.
-Now, if the failure persists even from another browser , go to the next method to fix error 502.
+So try using a different browser.
+If you can access it normally, it is best to uninstall the failed browser and reinstall it again.
+Now, if the failure persists even from another browser, go to the next method to fix error 502.

 Method 2: Clear the browser cache

-Sometimes, your browser will be simply remembering that previously this website resulted in an error.
-To make sure that the error you are receiving is current and not a mere “reminder” and that your browser is not storing outdated or corrupt information, clear your browser’s cache and cookies .
+Sometimes, your browser will simply remember that previously this website resulted in an error.
+To make sure that the error you are receiving is current and not a mere “reminder” and that your browser is not storing outdated or corrupt information, clear your browser’s cache and cookies.
 If the problem was this, deleting the cached files and reloading the page will fix error 502 and you can access the web.

 Method 3: Deactivate the CDN